tectalic/CopyCraft/readme.txt

 OpenAI's GPT-3 API is used to generate the product descriptions.
 We also plan on supporting OpenAI's ChatGPT in the future.

+= I get an errror when attempting to generate a product description =

+An "An unexpected error occurred.
+Please try again." error message typically indicates that there is a temporary outage with OpenAI.
+You can keep an eye on OpenAI's service availability here: [https://status.openai.com](https://status.openai.com).

 = Is the plugin compatible with other e-commerce platforms besides WooCommerce? =

 Currently, the plugin is only compatible with WooCommerce.
 However, we are considering adding support for other platforms in the future.